Apr 02, 2025

 Supplemental Instruction

-An internationally recognized program, guided study sessions for “specific courses.”
-In each of these sessions, the SI Leader helps students learn and apply study strategies to course concepts.
+Supplemental Instruction (SI) is an internationally recognized program that offers guided study sessions for specific courses.
+In these sessions, the SI Leader helps students develop and apply study strategies to course concepts.
+SUNY Broome has SI available for many of our lab science courses.

 Accessibility Resources Office